2nd head-on crash along I-10 in Acadia Parish claims two lives

-Acadia Parish – Shortly after 6:00p.m. on Thursday, Louisiana State Police Troop I was notified of a two-vehicle crash on Interstate 10 near mile marker 67 (east of Jennings) in Acadia Parish.
+Acadia Parish, La.
+(KLFY) – Shortly after 6:00p.m. on Thursday, Louisiana State Police Troop I was notified of a two-vehicle crash on Interstate 10 near mile marker 67 (east of Jennings) in Acadia Parish.

 State Police says the crash claimed the life of a driver and his passenger.